The Tesla Cybertruck is perhaps the boldest electric vehicle from the company since the original Roadster.

 On the ground at the event, there were several cars from classic sci-fi movies, including the Spinner police car from Blade Runner (1982) and the DeLorean from the Back to the Future films.

 Following the launch, Musk has played up to the futuristic design.
 He's suggested the truck could fly on the SpaceX Starship, the rocket designed to send humans to Mars.
 He's also declared that the "Cybertruck (pressurized edition) will be official truck of Mars," perhaps forming the first vehicle for the city expected to take shape in 2050.

 Musk has talked about the Tesla pickup for years.

 “I can’t talk about the details, but it’s gonna be like a really futuristic-like cyberpunk, Blade Runner pickup truck,” Musk said in a November 2018 interview.
 “It’s gonna be awesome, it’s gonna be amazing.
 This will be heart-stopping.
 It stops my heart.
 It’s like, oh, it’s great.”

 A few hours before the unveiling, Musk tweeted that the design was influenced partly by The Spy Who Loved Me, the 1977 James Bond film with a car that turns into a submarine.
 He also joked (maybe) that the pressurized edition of the truck would be the “official truck of Mars.”

 Musk even went as far as to say that “I actually don’t know if a lot of people will buy this pickup truck or not, but I don’t care,” before adding that “I do care, eventually” as “we wanna get gasoline, diesel pickup trucks off the road.”

-“Cybertruck doesn’t look like anything I’ve seen bouncing around the Internet,” Musk declared last month.
+“Cybertruck doesn’t look like anything I’ve seen bouncing around the Internet,” Musk declared in January 2020.
 “It’s closer to an armored personnel carrier from the future.”